-What Is An Open Relationship?
+What Is An Open Relationship Between Romantic Partners?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated October 10, 2024by BetterHelp Editorial Team
+Updated April 6th, 2026 by BetterHelp Editorial Team

 It can be possible for open relationships to be healthy, but they can also create challenges.
 If you or your partner wants to try an open relationship, it may be helpful to consider the reasoning behind this choice and your unique situation.
 In some cases, miscommunication, mismatched desires, and other challenges can make it difficult to be involved in a non-monogamous relationship.
+Individual or couples therapy may help.

 Open relationships or having more than one romantic or sexual partner at a time

 An open relationship is a form of consensual non-monogamy.
-It can happen when two partners in a romantic partnership give each other permission to engage in a sexual experiences with other partners outside of the relationship.
+It can happen when two partners in a romantic partnership give each other permission to engage in sexual experiences with other partners outside of the relationship.
 In these partnerships, being intimate with multiple people may not be considered “cheating” the way it could be in a traditional relationship.

 Why do couples engage in open relationships?